Jay and Juilette Boberg

-Wednesday, March 6th at the Congress Has Heart Reception and Collectors Dinner
+Wednesday, April 29, 2020 Congress Has Heart Reception and Collectors Dinner

 Nicolas-Jay is the story of a three-decade friendship between famed Burgundian winemaker Jean-Nicolas Méo and visionary music entrepreneur Jay Boberg, and their shared love of Oregon Pinot Noir.
 It is also the story of their desire to build something lasting together, while creating a distinctive expression of great Willamette Valley Pinot Noir.
 At Nicolas-Jay, this is achieved by applying viticultural and winemaking experience gained from working with the grand crus of Burgundy to the finest grapes from Oregon.